FinTechCamp/SmartGambling/README.md

 ## Deployed on Rinkeby Testnet

 You can play the app using this [link](https://fintechcamp.github.io/SmartGambling/).
 The contract has only been deployed on GitHub and on the [Rinkeby](https://www.rinkeby.io/) testnet.

+You will need ETH in your Metamask wallet prior to playing.
+**Rinkeby Testnet ETH Faucet:** [faucet.rinkeby.io](https://faucet.rinkeby.io/)

 ## Smart Contract programmed in Solidity